uvarc/rc-learning/content/courses/fortran-introduction/interfaces.md

 If your subprogram is not in a [module](/courses/fortran-introduction/modules) you should provide an INTERFACE.
 The INTERFACE is equivalent to the _prototype_ of some other languages.
 Interfaces enable the compiler to check that the _number_ and _type_ of the argument list in invocations agrees with the declared parameter list.
-Interfaces are nonexecutable and should be placed with (or immediately following) variable declarations.
+Interfaces are non-executable and should be placed with (or immediately following) variable declarations.

 ## Syntax